LKemper03/LKemper03.github.io/_projects/baja24-25/index.md

 This analysis was performed to determine if reinforcement of bolt holes was necessary to prevent excessive stress at the mounting locations.
 The seat is made up of 4 plies angled at 0, 45, 90, and 45 degrees.

 ## Composite Fabrication
-### Seat Mold Preparation
+### Driver's Seat
-{% include image-gallery.html images="seatmoldsanded.jpg" height="400" %}
+{% include image-gallery.html images="seatmoldsanded.jpg, Baja Seat Finished.jpg" height="400" %}
-Seat mold after finish sanding before tooling gelcoat application.
-Initial machining done by baja team members.
+On the left is the seat mold after machining and finish sanding before tooling gelcoat application.
+The right image is the finished seat after removal from the mold.

+### Tub
+{% include image-gallery.html images="Baja Tub Layup.jpg" height="400" %}
+The tub during the layup process.
+The aluminum sheet is included between carbon layers to prevent cockpit intrusions from rocks or other objects on the course.